Coach Trip series 2

-Coach Trip 2 was the second series of Coach Trip (a Channel 4 programme) that was filmed from May to July 2005 and aired from 22 May to 30 June 2006.
+Coach Trip 2 is the second series of Coach Trip (a Channel 4 programme) that was filmed from May to July 2005 and aired from 22 May to 30 June 2006.
 This year the trip was centred on Mediterranean countries.
-Brendan returned as the tour guide, the narrator was once again Andy Love and the registration number plate once again was T100 MTT.
+Brendan returned as the tour guide, the narrator was Andy Love and the registration number plate was T100 MTT.
 Paul Donald was the driver for the first time.